deepinv/deepinv/docs/source/deepinv.loss.rst

 This submodule contains different transforms which can be used for data augmentation or together with the equivariant losses.
 The projective transformations formulate the image transformations using the pinhole camera model, from which various transformation subgroups can be derived.
 See the self-supervised example for a demonstration.
 Note these require ``kornia`` installed.

 Transforms inherit from :class:`deepinv.transform.Transform`.
 Transforms can also be stacked by summing them, and chained by multiplying them (i.e. product group).

+Transforms can also be used to make a denoiser equivariant using :class:`deepinv.models.EquivariantDenoiser` by performing Reynolds averaging using ``symmetrize()``.

+If needed, transforms can also be made deterministic by passing in specified parameters to the forward method.

 For example, random transforms can be used as follows:

-TODO symmetrize

 .. doctest::